TomerFi/aioswitcher/CONTRIBUTING.md

   against *markdown* files in an interactive manner allowing us to select the appropriate action.
 - `npm run spell-md-report` will run [markdown-spellcheck](https://www.npmjs.com/package/markdown-spellcheck) against *markdown* files and print the report to stdout.

-## Best Practices

-This project tries to follow the [CII Best Practices](https://bestpractices.coreinfrastructure.org/en/projects/2889) guidelines.

-That's not an easy task and I'm not sure achieving 100% is even possible for this specific project.</br>
-At the time writing this, the project has achieved 14% (The writing of this file was actually according one to those guidelines).</br>
-Any contribution bumping up this percentage will be gladly embraced.

 ## Code of Conduct